 What are the ATT opt-in rates so far?

 The total number of opt-in rates remains to be seen but early figures show that the rates are higher than anticipated at around 25-30% and many industry experts are predicting that figures could rise over the coming months.

 The highest increases were seen in the US, UK, Australia, New Zealand and Japan.
 On a category level, hyper casual games, education and photography apps have advanced the most.

 Since Apple’s ATT framework only deals with IDFA collection, it will not impact the location services provided by the PlotProjects SDK.
 Additionally, PlotProjects has always been a privacy-focused company and the Plot Plugin does not require IDFA collection by default.

 Location permissions were a hot topic a while ago which means consumers are already familiar with the standard location opt-in prompt.
 And since targeting with IDFA is becoming more difficult, targeting real time via location is becoming more valuable in conducting accurate targeted marketing.

 Am I required to comply simply because I am a customer of PlotProjects?

-- This will not impact the majority of customers because iOS 14.5 only deals with IDFA, not location permissions.
+- This will not impact the majority of customers because iOS 14.5 changes only deals with IDFA, not location permissions.
 Linking the ATT framework to the PlotProjects SDK is only needed if you use the Plot Plugin as a means for collecting/monitoring IDFAs.